Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Having travel insurance gives you peace of mind, you stop worrying about what could go wrong and just be free and explore.
 And that’s what a trip to Thailand should be like!

-There are no specific vaccinations needed for Thailand, but it doesn’t hurt to check when you were last immunised.
-Most common for international travellers are hepatitis A and B, typhoid, and Tdap for tetanus.
+Now, let's talk about vaccinations in Thailand.
+There are no specific vaccinations needed for Thailand, but it doesn’t hurt to check when you were last immunized.
+The most common for international travelers are hepatitis A and B, typhoid, and Tdap for tetanus.
 These will protect you for years to come as well.

 Dengue fever is the biggest risk in Thailand and, since there is no vaccination for Dengue currently, it's best to know how to avoid mosquito bites like covering up in the evening and using mosquito spray and nets.